tofugu/wanikani-knowledge-guide/_posts/2020-01-24-updating-credit-card-information.md

 type: Document
 ---

 If your credit card expires or you want to put a different card on file, head over to your [subscription page](https://www.wanikani.com/account/subscription) to change your information.
-Go to the Manage Payment Details section and click the Update Details button.
+Click the button in the Manage Payment Details section or Manage Your Plan section.

 ![Update Card](/images/update-details.png)